karstenmueller/macos-bootstrap/README.md

 --> Your system is now bootstrap'd
 ~~~

-You may want to configure variables in a `.envrc` file which is used by direnv(1).
+You may want to configure variables in a `.envrc` file which is sourced by run.sh.
+See also direnv(1).

 ## Optional